 Mindfulness.
 Consider a mindfulness app such as Headspace and Calm

-Big White Wall– online community mental health services – peer support, self-help programmes etc.
+Big White Wall– online community mental health services available to students at affiliated universities, including University of Liverpool.
+Offers peer support, self-help programmes etc.

 Space from stress– free online CBT self-help.

 All of the universities in Liverpool have dedicated counselling services:

 For students doing health and life sciences courses at the University of Liverpool, there is a Psychology Support Service which can be accessed via your educational supervisor/course tutor.

 University of Liverpool Nightline service– Open 8pm-8am every night, run by volunteers and there to help anyone who needs support: 0151 795 8100

 All of the above are freeservices.

 Liverpool Hope University